voldemortX/DST-CBC/README.md

 ```
 python main.py --state=3 --dataset=voc/city --continue-from=your_model.pt --mixed-precision --coco
 ```

-We also provide the exact scripts to reproduce the ablation studies in **Table 2** of our paper with *ablations_a.sh* and *ablations_b.sh*.

-However, in order to provide a strictly controlled experiment, our hyperparameter setting is selected with a fixed round 0 baseline model on random split 1.
-So the setting is slightly biased toward random split 1 and that exact round 0 model (resulting in 70.33 mIoU in Table 2 and the averaged result of 69.3 mIoU in Table 3 of our paper).
-Although the relative performance differences remains similar.
-For completeness, we provide the download of that round 0 model we originally used, 61.68 mIoU, on this [link](https://drive.google.com/open?id=1nkNG7dN8bCFWX-8-xd7tnzTzr_YnpxMx).

 ## Understand the code
 We refer interested readers to this repository's [wiki](https://github.com/voldemortX/DST-CBC/wiki).